aiven/devportal/docs/platform/howto/manage-project.rst

 #.
 Enter a name for the project.

 #.
-Select an organization or orgnizational unit to add the project to.
+Select an organization or organizational unit to add the project to.

 #.
 Select a :doc:`billing group </docs/platform/concepts/billing-groups>`.
 The costs from all services within this project will be charted to the payment method for that billing group.